Entrepreneurship and Innovation Management

 - You will see how agile development can help you rapidly iterate your product to build something customers will use and buy

-Each session will be a new adventure as you and your team test each part of a business model and then share the hard earned knowledge with the rest of the class.
-The goal is to get you out of the building to test different parts of a business model, understand which of your assumptions were wrong, and figure out what you need to fix them.
+Each session will be a new adventure as you and your team test each part of a business model and then share the hard-earned knowledge with the rest of the class.
+The goal is to test different parts of a business model in practice, understand which of your assumptions were wrong, and figure out what you need to fix them.
 Your objective is to develop practical solutions to practical problems by the end of the course.
-You will learn to use the tools that help managers and entrepreneurs test their hypotheses and make adjustments when they learn that their original assumptions about their innovative idea are wrong.
+You will learn to use the tools that help managers and entrepreneurs test their hypotheses and make adjustments when they learn that their original assumptions about their innovative ideas were wrong.
 You will thus experience wrong assumptions not as a crisis, but as a learning event called pivot—an opportunity to change the business model.

-Besides learning how innovative businesses and startups are created in real life, you will thus develop skills in creativity, proactiveness, public speaking, teamwork, and leadership.
+Besides learning how innovative businesses and startups are created in real life, you will thus develop skills in creativity, proactiveness, public speaking, teamwork, leadership, and working online.
 This course may also be seen as a springboard to prepare for more advanced entrepreneurship courses at the Master of Science level.

 Participation: This is a highly interactive course which requires your active and committed participation.